 LDS daughters deserve the same developmental and economic opportunities as men, yet Utah ranked 50th in gender equality.
 LDS publications, such as Mothers’ Employment Outside The Home and Eternal Marriage Student Manual, make a woman’s role clear.
 The Washington Post recently revealed survey results indicating that Utah is the second-most sexist state in America.
 This was not accomplished by accident.
 The LDS Church wants to keep women in the home because that keeps men in control of the church authority structure, the political structure of the state, and the financial structure of the home.
 Additionally, many women in Mormonism that find themselves trapped in abusive relationships, lacking any other means of economic support, are encouraged by their bishops to remain in their marriage.

 WOMEN GAVE BLESSINGS

 Priests and Priestesses are both distinct terms used in scripture, hinting that the two roles are equivalent counterparts in accessing the power of God.
-The practice of laying on of hands happened in Joseph Smith’s time, yet few in the Church today remain aware of the fact that Emma performed washings, anointings and sealings in the temple.
+The practice of laying on of hands happened in Joseph Smith’s time, yet few in the Church today remain aware of the fact that Emma performed washings, anointings and sealings in the temple rituals.
 Woman also performed laying on of hands outside of temple, for sickness and childbirth.
-Women historically stood in the baby blessing circle.
 Smith said “all that believe whether male or female” had promise of casting out devils and healing sick; and that “there could be no more sin in any female laying hands on the sick than in wetting the face with water.”
 But the promise of equal priesthood power was reigned in by a rigid patriarchy that keeps men on the stands and women in the benches with small children.

 - Sunstone, A Gift Given: A Gift Taken